Skip navigation

 • Do NOT move your knee if you have had a serious injury.

-• Use a splint to keep the knee straight until you see a doctor.
+• Do NOT use a splint to keep the knee straight until you see a provider.

 • Do NOT return to play or other activities until you have been treated.